howdyai/botkit-starter-slack/readme.md

-# Botkit Studio Starter Kit
+# Botkit Starter Kit for Slack Bots

-This repo contains everything you need to get started building a bot with Botkit Studio!
+This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!

 [Botkit Studio](https://studio.botkit.ai/) is a set tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script